Smartappli/serge-models/README.md

 ## ⚡️ How to replace serge's models.json file with a thematic models.json file

+Select and retrieve a models.json file.
+Then replace the models.json file located in /usr/src/app/api/src/serge/data/ in the docker container.

 ## 🧠 Supported Models

 | Directory    | Description    | Models    |